-Wellington, however, faces these challenges with considerable strengths.
-We have a world-class quality of life, a physical environment of outstanding beauty, a highly skilled population, and a reputation for creativity and quality events.
-These are strong foundations on which Wellington can act deliberately and decisively to build its future, recognise opportunities, and respond proactively to current and future challenges.
+Wellington has a world-class quality of life, a physical environment of outstanding beauty, a highly skilled population, healthy communities, and a reputation for creativity and quality events.
+These are the strong city foundations on which Wellington can act deliberately and decisively to build its future, recognise opportunities, and respond proactively to current and future challenges.